Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Acknowledgements

 \subsection{Code availability}

-The numerical method described in this article has been implemented in C++ within the BIM++ code framework originally developed by Prof.\ Carlo de Falco.
-The source code can be accessed through the following dedicated repository on GitHub: \\ \url{https://github.com/carlodefalco/bimpp/blob/landslides/examples/shallow_water}.
+{The numerical method described in this article has been implemented in C++ and can be accessed through the following dedicated repository on GitHub: \url{https://github.com/federicg/lava-flow}.
+The \texttt{scripts} folder of the repository contains two Mathematica notebooks, \texttt{LW.nb} for the Lax--Wendroff procedure and \texttt{von\_Neumann.nb} for the von Neumann stability analysis, as well as a MATLAB script providing a one-dimensional implementation of the numerical method presented in this work.}